 email: hector [dot] postigo [at] temple [dot] edu

-My research focuses on new digital media and cultural production both large and small.
-My endeavors have centered on 2 areas of inquiry within cultural production.
-The first interrogates notions of value, participation, and “free” labor on the internet.
-I have looked at a number of “sites” as case studies to ask: what kinds of value does the work of fan communities, volunteers and others add to commercial enterprises?
+In the past I’ve researched value generation (as in cultural and material capital) in the creative industries, driven by “free” labor or open source culture.
+I’ve looked at a number of case studies to ask: what kinds of value does the work of fan communities, volunteers, hackers and others add to commercial enterprises?
 What are their (industry and user) norms, practices and values?
 And how do they engage with technologies/laws/policies that afford or frustrate participation?
 I was one of the first researchers to study video game fan communities that make valuable modifications to popular PC games (modders), for example, and have written on the history of AOL volunteer communities and their labor disputes.